-For more than half a century, the Bird Girl stood undisturbed in Bonaventure Cemetery.
+For more than half a century, the Bird Girl stood undisturbed in Bonaventure Cemetery (it is now on display at the Jepson Center, downtown).
 In the early 1990s, it was spotted by photographer Jack Leigh, commissioned to produce a cover image for an upcoming book about Savannah.

 That book, Midnight in the Garden of Good and Evil, catapulted Savannah into the national spotlight, and with it, the statue of the Bird Girl that became the emblem of that work and of the city it portrayed.

 Sylvia Shaw Judson sculpted the Bird Girl around 1936, at her family’s summer home in Lake Forest, Illinois.
 She based the design on the likeness of a young girl, Lorraine Greenman, whom Judson spotted at a dance recital at the Eli Bates settlement house, which ran dance classes near Greenman’s home in the then working-class immigrant Cabrini-Green neighborhood of Chicago.

 The Bird Girl was originally commissioned for a garden in Massachusetts, but Judson eventually produced four copies of the work: one went to Massachusetts, another to a garden in Washington, DC, and another to Lake Forest, Illinois.